allegroai/clearml-docs/docs/integrations/storage.md

 }
 ```

-It's possible to also give access to specific S3 buckets in the `aws.s3.credentials` section.
+Give access to specific S3 buckets in the `aws.s3.credentials` section.
 Each dictionary in the
 list can contain the credentials for individual S3 buckets or hosts for individual buckets (see [`aws.s3.credentials`](../configs/clearml_conf.md#sdkawss3credentials)).

 For example: